FOR MFA APPLICANTS

-Graduate Teaching Assistantships: All GTAs are selected annually to teach two courses each semester in the Writing Program, but they usually have a reduced teaching load during their first and final semesters (so the teaching is usually 1-2, 2-2, 2-1).
+Graduate Teaching Assistantships: All GTAs are selected annually to teach three courses in the Writing Program: The teaching load is 1-2, 2-1, 2-1.
 They are appointed by the Head of the English Department on the recommendations of the program faculties.

 Second- and third-year GTA reappointments are granted provisionally, taking into account coursework and teaching performance (courses completed, grades earned, faculty recommendations, students' evaluations, supervisory reports, and the candidate's participation in preceptorship).

 Creative Writing Teaching Opportunities: Many (most? we try to give everyone the opportunity if we can) MFA students are offered the chance to teach an introductory creative writing class, Introduction to Creative Nonfiction (201), Introduction to Poetry (209), or Introduction to Fiction (210).

 These selections are made via a competitive application process each spring.
 Interested students are asked to submit a letter of interest, a C.V., and a teaching portfolio if available.